opennukit/Nukit-Open-Air-Purifier/README.md

 **Why laser cut material?**

 As an industrial process, thin laser cut material is ideal when you need to make 5-500 of something (at which point you look at sheet metal or injection molded plastic).
-Hand-operated power tools are well suited to making one or two boxes like this but the time and labor required is substantial.
+Hand-operated power tools are well suited to making one or two boxes like this but the time and labor required are substantial.
 Since most locations will require four or more air purifiers for full coverage, laser cutting is a very cost-effective option.
 The cost drops substantially as quantities go up, so group buys are an excellent idea.

 **Will you make a version with...**

-**I have an idea for some changes but I'm not very good with CAD...**

 Hang on for a few weeks; we'll have an easy-to-use web app that will let you specify what sort of layout you want and then generate the files for you.